img

 6. Hon.
 Abdul Khan: Leveraging Technological Innovation to Improve Market Access for Rural Micro and Small Scale Enterprises (MSEs) in Nepal

-Mentorship and Capacity Building
+Mentorship and Capacity Building:

-This immersive, three-month fellowship will run from June 2, 2025, to September 2, 2025.
+DNPPF 2025 was a three-month immersive fellowship, running from June 2, 2025, to September 2, 2025.

 Frequently Asked Questions (FAQs)